cabilangan112/ndmc/README.md

-# Alumni Tracer and PDF drive App
+# Alumni Tracer and PDF Drive App

-AluTracer and PDF drive app using Django Rest Framework and jQuery for NDMC
+AluTracer and PDF Drive app using Django Rest Framework and jQuery for NDMC

 # Stack